Randomized Block Low-Rank Matrix Compression by Tagging: Selecting the Tagging Matrix

 To determine tagging matrix entries $t_{i,j}$ that minimize $\rho^{(i)}$ for each block $i$, we propose the following approach.
 It is well-known that the set of Pl\"ucker relations is not algebraically independent, cf. \cite[Chapter 14.2]{miller2004combinatorial} and \cite[Appendix C.7]{Harnad_Balogh_2021}.
 Thus, the first step is to determine an algebraically independent generating set of Pl\"ucker relations for $\mT$.
-One method is the computation of a Gr\"obner basis using Buchberger's algorithm\footnote{The computation of a Gr\"obner basis for the quadratic polynomials under consideration is highly nontrivial for problems of this size due to, e.g., intermediate swell in Buchberger's algorithm; see \cite{Demin2023GroebnerjlAP}.} for the ideal of the polynomial ring $\mathbb{C}[\{t_{i,j} \}_{i \in [b], j \in [3^d+1]}]$ generated by all Pl\"ucker relations, cf. \cite{MouChenqi2024DASP}.
+One method is the computation of a Gr\"obner basis\footnote{The computation of a Gr\"obner basis for the quadratic polynomials under consideration is highly nontrivial for problems of this size due to, e.g., intermediate swell in Buchberger's algorithm; see \cite{Demin2023GroebnerjlAP}.} for the ideal of the polynomial ring $\mathbb{C}[\{t_{i,j} \}_{i \in [b], j \in [3^d+1]}]$ generated by all Pl\"ucker relations, cf. \cite{MouChenqi2024DASP}.

 {\remark{Another avenue of investigation that bears future consideration involves the so-called ``clusters'' formed by independent Pl\"ucker coordinates \cite{Scott2006}.
 One such cluster is comprised of \textit{rectangular Pl\"ucker coordinates} \cite{Karp2019}, which correspond to the rectangular partitions of a $k \times (n-k)$ unit rectangle and form a generating set for the coordinate ring.
-Rectangular Pl\"ucker coordinates relate to quantum Schubert calculus on the flag variety \cite{Batyrev2000, Eguchi1997, Givental1997} and have an associated Laurent polynomial with certain properties \cite{MARSH2020107027} that may offer another path to an optimal tagging matrix.}} Now, let $\mathcal{R}$ denote a set of algebraically independent Pl\"ucker relations that generate the projective variety defined by all Pl\"ucker relations.
-Recall that for the purposes of tagging, we are only interested in the nonzero projected tags in (\ref{eq:projected_tags_full}), which correspond to the far-field indices of each block.
+Rectangular Pl\"ucker coordinates relate to quantum Schubert calculus on the flag variety \cite{Batyrev2000, Eguchi1997, Givental1997} and have an associated Laurent polynomial with certain properties \cite{MARSH2020107027} that may offer another path to an optimal tagging matrix.}} Let $\mathcal{R}$ denote a set of algebraically independent Pl\"ucker relations that generate the projective variety defined by them all.
+For the purposes of tagging, we are only interested in the nonzero projected tags, which correspond to the far-field of each box.
 Let $n$ be the total number of nonzero projected tags, with $n_i$ nonzero projected tags for block $i$, so that $\sum_{i=1}^b n_i = n$.
-Denote by $\{T_1,\ldots,T_n\}$ these $n$ nonzero projected tags, or $n$ nonzero determinants of $(3^d+1) \times (3^d+1)$ submatrices of $\mT$,
+Denote the $n$ nonzero projected tags by $\{T_1,\ldots,T_n\}$:

 for distinct ordered sequences $1 \leq i^{(\ell)}_1 < \ldots < i^{(\ell)}_{3^d+1} \leq b$ for $\ell = 1, \ldots, n$.

 Ideally, for each block $i$, every nonzero projected tag, or nonzero coordinate of $\mT \mtx{z}^{(i)}$, should be equal (cf.~(\ref{eq:aspect_ratio})), which we can enforce numerically via